Ireland Itinerary

 (Read our full review of the Grand Hotel HERE)

-Explore the town and go to Malahide Castle.
+Make sure you go to Malahide Castle.
+Tour the castle’s beautifully preserved interior and learn about its 800-year history.
+The surrounding gardens are equally stunning, with exotic plants and peaceful walking paths.
 They only offer guided tours inside the castle but the girls liked it because the guide was funny and also talked about all the ghosts in the castle.

 Grab some ice cream and walk down to the water to watch the boats.